 Frequent meals: Feeding smaller but more frequent meals 3-4 times a day.

-Metoclopramide or Cisapride are medications which can help to increase motility of the esophagus.
+Medications: Metoclopramide or Cisapride which can help to increase motility of the esophagus.

 Supportive care: Additional antibiotics and supportive care such as oxygen therapy will be necessary to treat cats with aspiration pneumonia.

 This depends on the underlying cause.
 The outcome is positive in cats with aquired megaesophagus.
 For cats with idiopathic or congenital megaesophagus, the prognosis is poor.